heejaechang/pyright/README.md

 ```

 -   Launch the extension and open a Python file.
 The extension should then start Pylance language server.

-## Debugging in VS Code Python extension

--   Modify `tsconfig.json` in `server` folder by adding `sourceRoot` pointing where Pylance Server sources are.
-For example:`"sourceRoot": "e:/pyrx/server",`.
-This will generate source maps with absolute paths.
--   Build Pylance by running `npm run package` .
--   Copy `client\server` folder to `nodeLanguageServer` subfolder in the Python extension.
--   Run Python extension (in debugger or otherwise).
--   When Pylance loads, switch to VS Code instance with Pylance.
--   `Debug` => `Pylance Attach Server`
--   You should be able to set breakpoints in Pylance or Pyright and hit them.

 ## Debugging server startup code